 The data retention policy does not apply to development sites, project sites, or My Resources.
 These remain ‘live’.

 Archiving and purging occurs on July 1, annually.
 Instructors are given a 90-day, 60-day, and 30-day notice, via a high-priority announcement in the Users Group.

-- Keep all of 2016 and 2017 to-date live on the Etudes servers (accessible on myetudes.org)
+- Kept all of 2016 and 2017 to-date live on the Etudes servers (accessible on myetudes.org)

-- Archive 2015 courses (sites from 2014 will still be in archives), accessible with import from site only.
+- Archived 2015 courses (sites from 2014 are still in archives), accessible with import from site only.